cms-sw/framework-team/README.md

   * On the right, select from "Labels" if it is a "Bug fix", "New feature", "Maintenance", or "User request"
   * From "Labels" select "Activity" (this should lead the issue to be automatically added to the Activity project with the "New" status)
 * Assign priority (manager, or in a meeting)
-  * The priority is set within the [Activities project](https://github.com/orgs/cms-sw/projects/11) project.
+  * The priority is set within the [Activities project](https://github.com/orgs/cms-sw/projects/11).
 When the priority is set, the issue's status should be changed from "New" to "Backlog".
     * The priority issue labels should not be set anymore
   * There are many ways to set the priority and status, some examples
     * [Backlog view](https://github.com/orgs/cms-sw/projects/11/views/1) in the project